MuslimShah/express-file-upload/README.md

 - Successful response returns a status code and a list of products.

 ## API Routes
-- `POST /api/v1/uploads` - Upload an image.
+- `POST /api/v1/uploads` - Upload an image to the cloud -->link cloudnary.
+`POST /api/v1/localUpload` - Upload an image to the server.
 - `POST /api/v1/` - Create a product.
 - `GET /api/v1/` - Get all products.